doc-kits/react/docs/emotion-facepaint.md

 # Emotion & Facepaint

-Doc UI uses both Emotion and Facepaint under the hood to provide a dynamic API for developers to override the component styles.
+Doc Kits: React uses both Emotion and Facepaint under the hood to provide a dynamic API for developers to override the component styles.

 ## Emotion